Election Accuracy

 Statistical Modeling

 For comparing the accuracy of various voting methods across multiple elections, most voting scientists turn to statistical modeling of simulated elections.
-"Bayesian Regret" (1) is one such type of model and the Ka-Ping Yee Diagrams (2, 3), which are explained in this video from Equal Vote founder Mark Frohnmayer (4), are another.
-One of the most sophisticated and realistic is "Voter Satisfaction Efficiency" (5), from Harvard PhD in Statistics Dr. Jameson Quinn.
-Quinn was completing his PhD in Statistics from Harvard and who was Vice-Chair at the Center for Election Science at the time this study came out in 2017.
+"Bayesian Regret" (1) is one such model and the Ka-Ping Yee Diagrams (2, 3), which are explained in this video from Equal Vote founder Mark Frohnmayer (4), are another.
+One of the most sophisticated and realistic is "Voter Satisfaction Efficiency" (5), from Harvard PhD in Statistics Dr. Jameson Quinn, which has since been refined even further (6).
+Quinn was completing his PhD in Statistics from Harvard and was Vice Chair at the Center for Election Science at the time this study came out in 2017.
 He joined the Equal Vote Coalition board of Directors in 2020.
-Modeling from John Huang, (6,7) and others (8, 9, 10, 11) represent newer additions to the body of evidence showing that STAR Voting does particularly well in larger fields of candidates.
+Modeling from John Huang, (7, 8) and others (9, 10, 11, 12) represent newer additions to the body of evidence showing that STAR Voting does particularly well in larger fields of candidates.
 It's interesting to note that though the specific numbers may differ slightly in some cases, all this data is in general agreement as to the relative conclusions comparing voting methods.
 Collectively, this body of simulations represent an invaluable addition to the data we can collect from real world elections.

 Real World Elections

-Elected officials and reform advocates who are considering adopting a new voting method may prefer to wait until the method has been "used in the real world" a number of times.
-This is helpful for looking at considerations beyond "accuracy," such as implementation logistics, voter education campaigns, and more, but reformers may find themselves in a catch 22 if they are waiting for real world elections to prove that a given method "works."
+Elected officials and reform advocates who are considering adopting a new voting method may prefer to wait until the method has been "used in the real world" some number of times.
+This is helpful for looking at considerations beyond "accuracy," such as implementation logistics, voter education campaigns, and more, but reformers may find themselves in an impossible dilemma if they are waiting for real world elections to prove that a given method "works" by this definition.

 Real world, empirical election data is one source of information, but unfortunately, it has its limitations.

-The fact is that no voting method is perfect 100% of the time, and any method will yield the correct result in non-competitive elections.
-For this reason, a single election, or even hundreds or thousands of elections may not represent a statistically relevant sample.
-In much of the world, elections are two party dominated, and many elections don't have multiple competitive candidates or parties.
-Every voting method will elect the majority preferred winner in a two candidate race, so election data comparing voting methods which doesn't include a robust sample may give a false sense of security.
+The fact is that no voting method is perfect 100% of the time, and any method will yield the correct result in elections that are not competitive.
+For this reason, a single election, or even hundreds or thousands of elections, may not represent a statistically relevant sample.
+In much of the world, elections are two-party dominated, and many elections don't have multiple competitive candidates or parties.
+Every voting method will elect the majority preferred winner in a two-candidate race, so election data comparing voting methods that doesn't include a robust sample may give a false sense of security.

-Further complicating the issue, the choose-one-only style ballot doesn't give us much data to go on.
+Further complicating the issue, the Choose One ballot used in most public elections doesn't give us much data to go on.
 These ballots are not expressive enough to collect the voters' full opinions, and we have no way to definitively determine if the votes cast were honest or dishonest.
 We also have no way of knowing if factors like vote splitting and the Spoiler Effect distorted the election outcome.
-For determining if a Plurality election picked the right winner, polling data needs to be considered as well.
+For determining if a Choose One election picked the right winner, polling data needs to be considered as well.

 Ground Zero - Notorious Failed Elections

 For example, failed elections due to vote splitting and the Spoiler Effect can be glaringly obvious.
-The 2000 presidential election with George Bush, Sr. (Republican) vs. Al Gore (Democrat) and Ralph Nader (Green Party) is a classic example, even if we ignore the electoral college.
+The 2000 presidential election with George W. Bush (Republican) vs Al Gore (Democrat) and Ralph Nader (Green Party) is a classic example, even if we ignore the electoral college.
 In that election, a majority of voters were from the left end of the political spectrum.
-Based on polling we can safely conclude that many Green Party voters would have preferred Gore, and if we had a more expressive voting system, the election would have elected Gore.
-In 1996 the same scenario happened in reverse where the Republican Bob Dole was likely the candidate preferred overall, but he lost the election to Bill Clinton after voters on the right were split between Bob Dole and Ross Perot.
+Based on polling we can safely conclude that many Green Party voters would have preferred Gore over Bush, and if we had a more expressive voting system, the election would have elected Gore.
+In 1992, the same scenario happened in the political reverse where the Republican George H. W. Bush was likely the candidate preferred overall, but he lost the election to Bill Clinton after voters on the right were split between George H. W. Bush and Ross Perot.

-Among voting scientists there is full consensus that our choose-one-only voting method is wildly inaccurate with more than two candidates in the race.
+Among voting scientists, there is full consensus that Choose One Voting is wildly inaccurate with more than two candidates in the race.

-“The fact is that FPTP, the voting method we use in most of the English-speaking world, is absolutely horrible, and there is reason to believe that reforming it would substantially (though not of course completely) alleviate much political dysfunction and suffering.” -Jameson Quinn in “A Voting Theory Primer for Rationalists” (13)
+“The fact is that [Choose One Voting], the voting method we use in most of the English-speaking world, is absolutely horrible, and there is reason to believe that reforming it would substantially (though not of course completely) alleviate much political dysfunction and suffering.” - Jameson Quinn in “A Voting Theory Primer for Rationalists” (14)

 Real world data is more insightful when we are looking at election results from voting methods that do use expressive ballots.
-For example, Instant Runoff Voting (14) (aka Ranked Choice) uses an expressive ballot, but also uses a multi-round, tournament style elimination process which doesn't count all the rankings.
-When we go back and look at the full ballot data, sometimes we find elections, like the 2009 Burlington, VT mayoral race, where the candidate who won wasn't actually preferred by the voters... according to the ballots cast.
-The system was repealed shortly thereafter.
+For example, Ranked Choice Voting (15) uses an expressive ballot, but also tallies the votes in many elimination rounds that ignore most of the ballot data overall.
+When we go back and look at the full ballot data, sometimes we find Ranked Choice Voting (RCV) elections, like the 2022 Alaska Special General election (16), where the candidate who won wasn't actually preferred by the voters according to the ballots cast.

 Condorcet Winners and Ranked Voting

-The Condorcet winner (15) is the candidate who was preferred over all others head-to-head, and a ranked ballot or any other ballot that shows preference order is all that is needed to find the Condorcet winner if one exists.
-Thus, for ranked ballot elections the Condorcet winner is the best way to evaluate election results.
+The Condorcet Winner (17) is the candidate who was preferred over all others head-to-head, and a ranked ballot or any other ballot that shows preference order is all that is needed to find the Condorcet Winner if one exists.
+Thus, for ranked ballot elections, the Condorcet Winner is the best way to evaluate election results.

 • First, there isn't always a single winner that was preferred over all others.
-Sometimes preferences are cyclical.
+Sometimes preferences are cyclical, like a rock-paper-scissors three way tie.
 (A>B, B>C, C>A.)

 • Second, Condorcet only looks at preference order, not level of support, so there are cases where the Condorcet winner wasn't actually the candidate with the most support.
-A candidate who is your second choice may be just as good as your favorite, or they could be almost as bad as your worst-case-scenario.
+A candidate who is your second choice may be almost as good as your favorite, or they could be almost as bad as your last choice.
 Ranked ballots don't have the resolution to allow voters to make those distinctions.

-Advocates of Instant Runoff Voting (IRV) often argue this point to defend the results of the 2009 Burlington VT, IRV election which failed to elect the candidate who was preferred over all others, but in order to make that argument convincingly we would need to know more than just voters' preference orders, we would need to know how much each voter liked each candidate.
+Advocates of RCV often argue this point to defend the results of the 2009 Burlington VT, IRV election which failed to elect the candidate who was preferred over all others, but in order to make that argument convincingly, we would need to know more than just voters' preference orders: we would need to know how much each voter liked each candidate.

-Especially problematic was the fact that voters had been told a number of claims which were proven to be false in stark terms:
+Especially problematic was the fact that voters had been told several claims that were proven to be false in stark terms:

 1. Voters were told that if their first choice was eliminated, their next choice would be counted.
-In Burlington, the Republican voters' 2nd choice wasn't counted, because that candidate had already been eliminated.
+In Burlington, the Republican voters' second choice wasn't counted because that candidate had already been eliminated.

-3. Voters were told IRV would elect the majority preferred winner.
+3. Voters were told RCV would elect the majority preferred winner.
 The Democrat, who was eliminated first, had a larger majority than the Progressive, who won.

-The point is that in these kinds of close three way ties it's critical to have expressive ballot data in order to determine if the candidate who won had the most support or not.
-An expressive ballot shows level of support, preference order, and allows voters to express "no preference" if desired.
+The point is that in these kinds of close three-way ties, it's critical to have expressive ballot data in order to determine if the candidate who won had the most support or not.
+An expressive ballot shows level of support, preference order, and allows voters to express "equal preference" if desired.
 In Burlington, the ballots clearly showed that the Democrat was preferred over all others.
-The Democrat was the Condorcet winner and so, according to the ballots cast, he clearly deserved to win.
+The Democrat was the Condorcet Winner and so, according to the ballots cast, he clearly deserved to win.

-It's important to note that this issue doesn't always favor Progressives or 3rd parties when it fails.
-IRV could just as easily elect a Republican where a Democrat was preferred, or any other candidate, but when Instant Runoff voting fails, it tends to elect the most polarizing candidate from the largest coalition.
-Even in situations where the Condorcet winner didn't deserve to win, these kinds of outcomes cast doubt on the legitimacy of the winner, as well as the method itself.
+It's important to note that this issue doesn't always favor Progressives or third parties when it fails.
+RCV could just as easily elect a Republican where a Democrat was preferred, or any other candidate, but when Ranked Choice Voting fails, it tends to elect the most polarizing candidate from one of the two largest factions.
+Even in situations where the Condorcet Winner didn't deserve to win, these kinds of outcomes cast doubt on the legitimacy of the winner, as well as the method itself.

 Statistical Analysis of Election Accuracy

-In order to answer that question, electoral scientists, mathematicians, and political scientists turned to statistical analysis of simulated elections, and beginning with the work of Weber in 1978 and Merrill in 1984, the quest to answer this question launched a new era in the science of comparing voting methods.
+In order to answer that question, electoral scientists, mathematicians, and political scientists turned to statistical analysis of simulated elections.
+Beginning with the work of Weber in 1978 and Merrill in 1984, the quest to answer this question launched a new era in the science of comparing voting methods.

 Merrill, Samuel (1984).
-"A Comparison of Efficiency of Multicandidate Electoral Systems" (19).
+"A Comparison of Efficiency of Multicandidate Electoral Systems" (21).
 American Journal of Political Science.
-Note that Ranked Choice Voting aka Instant Runoff is labeled as Hare.
+Note that Ranked Choice Voting is labeled as Hare.

-"It has long been recognized that Instant Runoff Voting (IRV) suffers from a defect known as nonmonotonicity, wherein increasing support for a candidate among a subset of voters may adversely affect that candidate’s election outcome.
+"It has long been recognized that [Ranked Choice Voting (RCV)] suffers from a defect known as nonmonotonicity, wherein increasing support for a candidate among a subset of voters may adversely affect that candidate’s election outcome.
 The expected frequency of this type of behavior, however, remains an open and important question, and limited access to detailed election data makes it difficult to resolve empirically.
 In this paper, we develop a spatial model of voting behavior to approach the question theoretically.
-We conclude that monotonicity failures in three-candidate IRV elections may be much more prevalent than widely presumed (results suggest a lower bound estimate of 15% for competitive elections)."
+We conclude that monotonicity failures in three-candidate [RCV] elections may be much more prevalent than widely presumed (results suggest a lower bound estimate of 15% for competitive elections)."

 Bayesian Regret

-In 2000, Dr. Warren Smith, PhD, of the Center for Range Voting, applied the game theory concept Bayesian Regret (21) to voting theory, breaking new ground by varying election methods, voter utility models, and strategy models systematically.
-The chart below, which predates the invention of STAR Voting by over a decade, showed that Score voting when combined with a Top-Two general election topped the charts, even if some voters were strategic.
-STAR Voting (Score Then Automatic Runoff) is essentially this method, but with a single election rather than a primary and general.
+In 2000, Dr. Warren Smith, PhD, of the Center for Range Voting, built on the work of Merrill (21) and Bordley (23) and applied the game theory concept Bayesian Regret (24) to voting theory, breaking new ground by varying election methods, voter utility models, and strategy models systematically.
+The chart below, which predates the invention of STAR Voting by over a decade, showed that Score Voting when combined with a Top-Two general election topped the charts, even if some voters were strategic.
+STAR Voting (Score Then Automatic Runoff) is essentially this method, but with a single election rather than a separate primary and general.

-Note that Instant Runoff Voting, the method used in Australia, Ireland, and in some parts of the United States came in 42nd place, and the ubiquitous Choose-One Plurality voting method came in 50th.
+Note that Ranked Choice (Instant Runoff) Voting, the method used in Australia and in some parts of the United States came in 42nd place, and the ubiquitous Choose One (Plurality) Voting method came in dead last at 50th.

-Simulations from the Center for Range Voting assessing frequency of Bayesian Regret (lowest is best) and frequency of Condorcet winners (highest is best)
+Simulations from the Center for Range Voting assessing frequency of Bayesian Regret (lower is better) and frequency of Condorcet winners (higher is better)

-The Equal Vote Conference, like most events on voting reform, featured presentations from advocates of both Instant Runoff and the Score/Approval voting camps.
-The two camps (one favoring Cardinal or scored methods, and the other favoring Ordinal or ranked methods) have long been at odds, with both sides citing details of the other's proposals as deal breakers.
+The Equal Vote Conference, like most events on voting reform, featured presentations from advocates of both the Ranked Choice Voting and the Score/Approval voting camps.
+The two camps (one favoring ordinal (ranking) methods and the other favoring cardinal (scoring) methods) Cardinal or scored methods, and the other favoring Ordinal or ranked methods) have long been at odds, with both sides citing details of the other's proposals as deal breakers.

 STAR Voting combines the two approaches.
-The realization was that a scoring ballot includes both level of support and preference order, which means that it could be counted both ways-- with a scoring round, and then an instant runoff.
+The realization was that a scoring ballot includes both level of support and preference order, which means that it could be counted both ways — with a scoring round and then an pairwise comparison (or "automatic runoff").
 This hybrid approach unlocks the simplicity and benefits of tabulation by addition, while also achieving the honest voting incentives which are gained by a preference ballot and top-two runoff.

-The theory was that STAR voting may offer a compromise that could outperform both Approval and IRV, addressing major criticisms of both, and if so, that the new method may have the power to unite the fractured reform movement.
+The theory was that STAR Voting may offer a compromise that could outperform both Approval and RCV, addressing major criticisms of both, and if so, that the new method may have the power to unite the fractured reform movement.

 The Ka-Ping Yee Simulations

-In 2006, a young researcher named Ka-Ping Yee who was completing his PhD in Computer Science from UC Berkeley, had introduced a novel way to examine the behavior of single-winner election methods statistically.
-Yee Diagrams (2), as they are now widely known, show candidates and voter blocks on a 2 dimensional political space.
-Yee published all his code as open sourced, and many other researchers since have been able to build on his work (23).
+In 2005, a young researcher named Ka-Ping Yee, who was completing his PhD in Computer Science from UC Berkeley, had introduced a novel way to examine the behavior of single-winner election methods.
+Yee Diagrams (2), as they're now widely known, show candidates and voter blocks on a 2 dimensional political space.
+Yee open sourced all his code, and many other researchers since have been able to build on his work (26).

 These kind of visualizations are useful in that you can see exactly how ideologically close or far each voter is from each candidate.
-The color of the background represents which candidate would win under each method if a randomized electorate, centered at that point, were to vote.
-For example, in the Plurality diagram even if the electorate was centered right next to the green candidate they would lose.
-In Approval the results look fair, and in the IRV chart you can see extreme distortions where if the center of public opinion is close to green the winner looks almost random.
-Yee Diagrams represent a simplification of our complex political spectrum, but do a good job at illustrating common phenomena that can effect election outcomes.
+The color of the background represents which candidate would win under each method if a randomized electorate in a normal distribution, centered at that point, were to vote.
+For example, in the Choose One (Plurality) diagram, even if the electorate was centered right next to the green candidate they would lose.
+In Approval, the results look fair, and in the RCV (Hare) chart, you can see extreme distortions where if the center of public opinion is close to green, the winner looks almost random.
+Yee Diagrams represent a simplification of our complex political spectrum, but do a good job at illustrating common phenomena that can affect election outcomes.

-Yee's diagrams illustrated some serious pathologies with the Plurality and Instant Runoff methods, but didn't include STAR Voting, which hadn't been invented at the time.
-In 2017 Mark Frohnmayer, using Yee's code, created a video called "Animated Voting Methods" (24) which adds Score Voting, STAR Voting (aka Score Runoff Voting) as well as a one-voter "ideal winner" model for comparison.
-These models showed that where plurality and IRV tend to squeeze out candidates in the center, favoring more polarizing candidates, Score and Approval may give an advantage to candidates who are positioned in between others, though to a lesser extent.
+Yee's diagrams illustrated some serious pathologies with the Choose One and Ranked Choice methods, but didn't include STAR Voting, which hadn't yet been invented at the time.
+In 2017, Mark Frohnmayer, using Yee's code, created a video called "Animated Voting Methods" (27), which adds Score Voting and STAR Voting, as well as a one-voter "ideal winner" model for comparison.
+These models showed that where Choose One and Ranked Choice tend to squeeze out candidates in the center (i.e. favoring more polarizing candidates), Score and Approval may give an advantage to candidates who are positioned in between others, though to a lesser extent.
 STAR Voting consistently performs closest to the ideal model of the systems visualized.

-These findings corroborated those from Warren Smith in his paper "Pro-Extremist versus Pro-Centrist bias in Voting Methods" (25).
-This point often brings up a philosophical debate, with a number of advocates for IRV, especially those from the Green Party, arguing that this is a feature, not a bug.
-On the other side, many advocates of Approval voting consider a slight centrist bias to be an advantage which could translate to more homogenized legislatures who may be less stagnated by infighting and thus could be more effective and efficient.
+These findings corroborated those from Warren Smith in his paper "Pro-Extremist versus Pro-Centrist bias in Voting Methods" (28).
+This point often brings up a philosophical debate, with many advocates for RCV, especially those from the fringes of the political spectrum, arguing that this is a feature, not a bug.
+On the other side, many advocates of Approval Voting consider a slight centrist bias to be an advantage that could translate to more homogenized legislatures who may be less stagnated by infighting and thus could be more effective and efficient.

-These voting reform advocates fall for the common trap of preferring the system that they believe will give them an advantage, but they miss a key point.
-These biases depend on the position of the candidates relative to each other, not the voters, and may not correlate at all to the right-left political spectrum.
-A bias which favors the Green Party is just as likely to favor the Alt-Right in a red district, or even a centrist in a deep blue district.
-Furthermore, these flaws can be exploited by strategically nominating candidates, much as intentionally running a spoiler is used today to rig an election.
+These voting reform advocates fall for the common trap of preferring the system that they believe will give them an advantage, but they miss a key point: these biases depend on the position of the candidates relative to each other, not the voters, and may not correlate at all to the right-left political spectrum.
+A bias that favors the far left is just as likely to favor the far right in a red district, or even a centrist in a deep blue district.
+Furthermore, these flaws can be exploited by strategically nominating candidates, much like intentionally running a spoiler is used today to change election outcomes.

-Of course, at the Equal Vote Coalition we prefer unbiased, accurate, and representative elections.
-Voting methods in this category according to the analysis we've seen include STAR voting, the Condorcet methods, and Score Voting if combined with a Top-Two general election.
-Adding a Top-Two general election to Approval may address this concern, depending on voter behavior (26).
+Of course, at the Equal Vote Coalition, we prefer unbiased, accurate, and representative elections.
+Voting methods in this category according to the analysis we've seen include STAR Voting, the Condorcet methods (like Ranked Robin), and Score Voting or Approval Voting if combined with a Top-Two runoff election.

 Voter Satisfaction Efficiency

-One of the most cutting edge tools for measuring election accuracy is VSE, or Voter Satisfaction Efficiency (5), which came out in 2016.
-The work of Dr. Jameson Quinn, who at the time was completing his PhD from Harvard in Statistics and was Vice-Chair at the Center for Election Science, VSE analyzes voting methods using thousands of simulated elections across a wide variety of scenarios.
+One of the most cutting edge tools for measuring election accuracy is Voter Satisfaction Efficiency (VSE), which came out in 2017 (5) and was further refined through peer review in 2023 (6).
+The work of Dr. Jameson Quinn, who in 2017 was completing his PhD from Harvard in Statistics and was Vice Chair at the Center for Election Science, VSE analyzes voting methods using thousands of simulated elections across a wide variety of scenarios.
 Factors and variables like strategic voters, voter blocks who cluster on issues, number of candidates, polarization in the electorate, and more, are considered to help us determine when and how often an election system elects the best candidate.
-In VSE the candidate who should win is defined as the "candidate that would make as many voters as possible, as satisfied as possible with the election outcome."
+In VSE, the candidate who should win is defined as the "candidate who would make as many voters as possible as satisfied as possible with the election outcome."

 Voter Satisfaction Efficiency makes a strong case for STAR Voting.
-In VSE, STAR topped the charts, coming in as more accurate than all other voting systems that are being seriously advocated for, many of them by large margins.
-The only voting system that was close to on par was a Condorcet Method called Ranked Pairs (27), which had previously set the bar for accuracy but which has been considered too complex for real world elections.
+In Quinn's 2017 VSE analysis, STAR topped the charts, coming in as more accurate than all other voting systems that are being seriously advocated for, many of them by large margins.
+The only voting method that was close to on par was a Condorcet Method called Ranked Pairs (29), which had previously set the bar for accuracy but is considered too complex for public elections.

 Here are some of the findings that we can extrapolate from the VSE graphs: